1978 United States Senate election in North Carolina

 The North Carolina United States Senate election of 1978 was held on November 7, 1978 as part of the nationwide elections to the Senate.
 The general election was between the Republican incumbent Jesse Helms and the Democratic nominee John Ingram.
 Helms won re-election, by a slightly wider margin than in 1972.
+This was the first Senate election where Republicans were re-elected to this seat.